Obtaining a Letter From Your Doctor to Support Your Disability Case

 Some doctors may be resistant to putting together a letter of support for a disability claim.
 This is mostly because of time restraints.
 However, there are certain forms available that could help with this process.

-For instance, a residual functional capacity (RFC) form could help your doctor evaluate your overall medical condition as it relates to performing basic work functions.
+For instance, a SSA could help your doctor evaluate your overall medical condition as it relates to performing basic work functions.
 This includes the physical and mental tasks that you are unable to do because of your impairment.

 The SSA may provide an RFC Report form to your doctor to obtain the information needed to make a disability determination.
 You could also give your doctor a copy of the RFC report form in order for him or her to get a better understanding of what to include in a letter of support.